horgh/catbox/README.md

   * Server to server (ircd-ratbox)
     * Post-burst: SQUIT, KILL, KLINE
     * Nick collisions
-  * Drop messageUser/messageFromServer? messageUser all together,
+    * Server SQUIT/introduction should send notice to opers
-    messageFromServer to be reply()?
+  * Client connection notices to opers
   * TLS
   * Auto try/retry linking to servers if not connected
   * Daemonize